rpcach/Song-Tracker/README.md

 <img src = "https://raw.github.com/cacharani/Song-Tracker/master/plot.png" width="90%"></img>

-Pulls dats from kworb.net/radio/ and creates interesting plots with it.
+Pulls data from kworb.net/radio/ and creates interesting plots with it.
 Data can go back as far as May 12, 2011.

 For the "Select songs here:" input, you can type in titles and artists.